 In the inpatient setting only licensed individuals who have been properly trained and demonstrated competency may perform POCT.
-Physicians may perform POCT utilizing visual endpoint tests without formal a competency assessment, provided that each test is covered as part of the physician’s medical staff privileges.
+Physicians may perform POCT utilizing visual endpoint tests without formal competency assessment, provided that each test is covered as part of the physician’s medical staff privileges.
 Physicians must demonstrate annual competency for any test using a testing device.

 In the outpatient clinics non-licensed personnel may perform POCT classified as waived by the FDA provided they have received training and demonstrated annual competency for each test they perform.
 Non-licensed personnel may not perform non-waived testing.

 Each location performing POCT classified by the FDA as "moderately complex" must enroll in and successfully perform proficiency testing (PT) for each such test.
 The results of all proficiency testing are reported to the Point of Care Committee.
-Sites that demonstrate unsuccessful PT performance will lose authorization to perform the test until they can demonstrate successful PT performance.
+Sites that demonstrate unsuccessful PT performance may lose authorization to perform the test until they can demonstrate successful PT performance.

 Please visit the Point Of Care Testing Manual for specific test information.